OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 By following the steps described above you allow any application to trust the proxy's certificate, which allows you to intercept its traffic, of course unless the application uses SSL pinning.

+##### Adding the Proxy's certificate among system trusted CAs using Magisk

+There is a [Magisk module](https://github.com/NVISO-BE/MagiskTrustUserCerts) that will automatically add all user-installed CA certificates to the list of system trusted CAs.

+Download the latest version of the module [here](https://github.com/NVISO-BE/MagiskTrustUserCerts/releases), push the downloaded file over to the device and import it in the Magisk Manager's "Module" view by clicking on the `+` button.
+Finally, a restart is required by Magisk Manager to let changes take effect.

+From now on, any CA certificate that is installed by the user via "Settings", "Security & location", "Encryption & credentials", "Install from storage" (location may differ) is automatically pushed into the system's trust store by this Magisk module.
+Reboot and verify that the CA certificate is listed in "Settings", "Security & location", "Encryption & credentials", "Trusted credentials" (location may differ).

 #### Testing on the Emulator